 How long will the library be closed?

 The library is closed until further notice.
-Please check the library’s blog website carylibrary.org/coronavirus, for updates as to when it will reopen.
+Please check the library’s blog webpage carylibrary.org/service-updates, for updates as to when it will reopen.

-If you receive an automated notice about overdues/fines, rest assured that we will waive fines when the library reopens..
+If you receive an automated notice about items still checked out, no need to rush out to return them.
+Rest assured that we will waive fines through the summer.

-I have a hold that is ready to be picked up and was unable to pick it up before the library closed.
+I have a hold that is ready to be picked up.
 What now?

 Can I return library items while the library is closed?